Shared value in action

 We don’t define value solely in financial terms - it’s about always acting ethically too.
 We are committed to being as profitable and efficient as possible while having a positive impact on our customers, partners, shareholders, the community and our employees.

 Our second Reconciliation Action Plan (RAP) launched in 2015 is a ‘stretch’ RAP, meaning we set ‘stretch’ targets across the business.
-We have set a target, to have a 1.5% ratio of Indigenous employees in Australia by November 2018.
-To date, more than 35 Indigenous university students have done an internship at IAG through our CareerTrackers program and three have accepted permanent roles.
+This year we appointed an Indigenous Engagement Partner to drive our commitment to achieve 1.5% Indigenous employees in our Australian workforce by 2018.
+To date, more than 40 Indigenous university students have done an internship at IAG through our CareerTrackers program and five have accepted permanent roles.

 We constantly seek new ways to improve our supply chain.
-Nearly thirty percent of our exclusive smash repairers are accredited by our Ecosmash environmental program and we aim to raise that to 100%.
-When we can, we choose Indigenous suppliers through Supply Nation and have committed to increase the number of Indigenous suppliers used across IAG from 8 to 12.
+Nearly forty percent of our exclusive smash repairers are accredited by our EcoSmash environmental program, and EcoSmash is now included in all new partner agreements in NSW and the ACT.
+When we can, we choose Indigenous suppliers through Supply Nation and have this year met our RAP Commitment to increase the number of Indigenous suppliers used across IAG from 8 to 12.

 Resilience to natural perils